The Team

 B.A.
 Wesleyan University, M.Ed.
 Boston College, Ph.D.
 University of Michigan

-Dr. Luyster is a developmental psychologist whose program of research focuses on autism spectrum disorder (ASD).
-She has a longstanding interest in early social communication and language in ASD, and she is an author on the Toddler Module of the Autism Diagnostic Observation Schedule – 2nd edition (ADOS-2).
+Dr. Luyster is a developmental psychologist whose program of research focuses on autism.
+She has a longstanding interest in early social communication and language in autism, and she is an author on the Toddler Module of the Autism Diagnostic Observation Schedule – 2nd edition (ADOS-2).
 Her work has been supported by the National Institutes of Health, National Science Foundation, American Speech-Language-Hearing Association, American Philosophical Society, Brain & Behavior Research Foundation, Organization for Autism Research, and Emerson College.
 Dr. Luyster has published her work in several peer-reviewed journals, including Developmental Psychology, Development & Psychopathology, Journal of Child Language, Journal of Speech, Language and Hearing Research, Autism Research, and Journal of Autism and Developmental Disorders.

 Lisa Wisman Weil